 Supporting businesses to stay afloat

-– Direct subsidies (full or partial) |
+– Direct subsidies (full or partial) or damage compensation |

 Author | Ingel Kadarik (Praxis Center for Policy Studies) and Eurofound |

-Case created | 13 July 2020 (updated 11 January 2021) |
+Measure added | 13 July 2020 (updated 20 September 2022) |

 Due to the COVID-19 related containment measures, the private schools and childcare institutions lost at least parts of their income, while they still had ongoing costs.
 In addition, children and youth experienced rapid decrease in possibilities to engage in extracurricular developing activities (due to cancelled events or the loss or decrease of the income of the parents which reduce the possibilities to pay the participation fees).
-To mitigate the situation, the Ministry of Education and Research provides support to child private child care institutions, schools and summer camps.
+To mitigate the situation, the Ministry of Education and Research provides support to private child care institutions, schools and summer camps.
 The budget was allocated with the adoption of the supplementary state budget on 15 April 2020.

 Two support schemes are available.
 A total of €15 million is allocated for those measures.